LukasKalbertodt/floof/README.md

 reload = "late"
 ```

-When running `watchboi` in that directory, the output looks something like this:
+When running `floof` in that directory, the output looks something like this:

 ```
 ════════════ 🌀 websockets listening on 'ws://127.0.0.1:8031'